-According to KPLC, Louisiana Department of Wildlife and Fisheries has identified the victim in a boating accident at the Cameron Jetties on Saturday, July 29, 2017, who was pronounced dead at the scene of the accident.
+According to KPLC, the Louisiana Department of Wildlife and Fisheries has identified the victim in a boating accident at the Cameron Jetties on Saturday, July 29, 2017, who was pronounced dead at the scene of the accident.
 The crash occurred just before sunrise Saturday morning when a boat carrying five passengers hit a jetty off the coast of Cameron Parish.
 The cause of the crash is being investigated by LDWF and Cameron Parish Sheriff’s Office.
 Several others in the crash were injured with one other person listed in critical condition; they are being treated at a Lafayette area hospital.

 Boating accidents can occur in several ways: